geudde/attic-chest/pages/02.season-1/05.meeting-05/03.parsimonia/docs.md

 &emsp;&emsp;Full many a Valentine.

 Then bid my lawful hire be paid
-&emsp;&emsp;Unheard no Swain should bleed
+&emsp;&emsp;Unheard no swain should bleed
 A heart not twopence worth, sweet maid
 &emsp;&emsp;Is very bad indeed.

-> Maria Parsimonia: A Lady who said she would not pay postage for Valentines
+> Maria Parsimonia: A lady who said she would not pay postage for Valentines